Hybe, Liptovský Mikuláš District: History

 The village of Hybe was first mentioned in historical records in 1239 (villa Hyba).
 The village was founded around the end of the 12th century, as a Slovak settlement.
 In 1230 the village was owned by Hauk, Polk and Beuch from Uhorská Ves.
 In 1239, King Béla IV of Hungary took possession and associated it with the royal property.
 In 1396, Hybe gives from monarch market liberties and toll-free.
 German Sasses (likely from neighbor Spiš) moved in during the first half of the 13th century.

 In 1265 Hybe purchased the rights to become a mining city and citizens began mining gold on the base of the Mount Kriváň.
 The village sign depicts a miner and a hoe, and has been unchanged since then.
 Mining eventually proved unsustainable due to the poor gold lode and high expenses incurred due to the rough terrain.
 Some of the gold miners went to Bocianska dolina.

 In 1390 Hybe became the property of the Liptov district administrator and become villein small town of domination in Liptovský Hrádok.
 Between the 14th and 15th centuries, mining gave way to farming and crafts.

-Despite of villein ratio to Liptovský Hrádok, Hybe was an important farming and culture center of the top part of Liptov between the late-19th and mid-20th centuries.
+Despite villein ratio to Liptovský Hrádok, Hybe was an important farming and culture center of the top part of Liptov between the late-19th and mid-20th centuries.
 More than 20 kinds of crafts were in the village but the most widespread were builders, which became famous specialists at building of City of Budapest.

+Before the establishment of independent Czechoslovakia in 1918, Hybe was part of Liptó County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.